knowit/snappysense/aws-iot-backend/README.md

 * For the action, choose "Lambda" and then choose `snappySense` as the lambda function
 * Click "Next" until you're done.

-Now **repeat those steps** with the difference that the rule name is `snappySenseReading`, the topic filter is `snappy/reading/+/+`, and that "reading" replaces "startup" in the description.
+Now **repeat those steps** with the difference that the rule name is `snappySenseObservation`, the topic filter is `snappy/observation/+/+`, and that "observation" replaces "startup" in the description.

 (The reason for having two rules is to avoid a wildcard that might accidentally match a message coming back from the Lambda, heading to a Thing.)